Gallipoli campaign: ANZAC Cove

-At 4:00 a.m. on the morning of 25 April the first wave of troops from the 3rd Brigade began moving towards the shore on lighters and ships' boats.
+At 4:00 a.m. on the morning of 25 April, the first wave of troops from the 3rd Brigade began moving towards the shore on lighters and ships' boats.
 The covering force landed approximately 2 km too far north, in a bay just south of Ari Burnu, due to undetected currents or a navigational error.
 The landing was more difficult, over ground which rose steeply from the beaches, unlike the objective to the south, which was more open.
-The landing site was garrisoned by only two Ottoman companies but from positions on commanding ground the Ottomans inflicted numerous casualties on the Australians before being overcome.
+The landing site was garrisoned by only two Ottoman companies but from positions on commanding ground, the Ottomans inflicted numerous casualties on the Australians before being overcome.
 The broken terrain prevented a coordinated drive inland, with the Australians on unfamiliar ground and with inaccurate maps.
 In the maze of steep ravines, spurs and dense scrub, Australian parties that got forward quickly lost contact and were broken up into small groups.
-Some Australian troops reached the second ridge but fewer still reached their objectives and having become dispersed, the covering force could provide little support to the follow-up force.
+Some Australian troops reached the second ridge but fewer still reached their objectives and, having become dispersed, the covering force could provide little support to the follow-up force.

 The 1st and 2nd Brigades, then the New Zealand and Australian Division, landed on the beaches around Ari Burnu but became entangled, which took time to sort out.
 About four hours after the landings began, the bulk of the 1st Australian Division was ashore safely and its leading elements were pushing inland.
-By mid-morning Kemal had reorganised the defenders for a counter-attack on the commanding heights of Chunuk Bair and Sari Bair.
+By mid-morning, Kemal had reorganised the defenders for a counter-attack on the commanding heights of Chunuk Bair and Sari Bair.
 The right flank of the small lodgement taken by the Australians was driven in at 10:30 a.m., with most of 400 Plateau being lost.
-During the afternoon and evening the left flank was pushed back from Baby 700 and the Nek.
-By evening, Bridges and Godley recommended re-embarkation; Birdwood agreed but after advice from the navy that re-embarkation was impossible, Hamilton ordered the troops dig-in instead.
+During the afternoon and evening, the left flank was pushed back from Baby 700 and the Nek.
+By evening, Bridges and Godley recommended re-embarkation; Birdwood agreed but, after receiving advice from the navy that re-embarkation was impossible, Hamilton ordered the troops to dig in instead.
 The Ottoman counter-attack was eventually repulsed and the Australians established a perimeter roughly from Walker's Ridge in the north to Shell Green in the south.
 ANZAC casualties on the first day numbered around 2,000 men killed or wounded.
 The failure to secure the high ground led to a tactical stalemate, with the landings contained by the defenders in a perimeter less than 2 km long.